jmporter/shell49/doc/flash.md

 config
 ```

-without arguments to get a list of default values.
+without arguments to get a list of configuration values for the currently active board (see `boards` command) and all default values.

 Below is a list of parameters used for flashing: